 Chhattisgarh: Activist Soni Sori arrested in Dantewada district

+Sori was released on bail later in the day.
 She was arrested ahead of a meeting regarding the release of innocent Adivasis from various jails in Bastar region.

 The Chhattisgarh Police arrested Adivasi leader Soni Sori on Saturday, hours before she was scheduled to address a large gathering of villagers in Dantewada district.
+She was granted bail later in the evening.

 Nearly 6,000 people from Bijapur, Sukma and Dantewada had gathered in Nakulnar village, according to Adivasi citizen journalist Linga Kodopi.
 Sori was to address them regarding the release of innocent Adivasis from various jails in Bastar region.